Green bean galaxy: VLT/XSHOOTER spectrum of Green Bean Galaxy J2240-0927

 On the left is the spectrum of the astronomical object J224024.1-092748 (hereafter: J2240).
-It was acquired using the Very Large Telescope and XSHOOTER, a multi wavelength (300-2500 nm) medium resolution spectrograph.
-The J2240 spectrum shows 3 bandwidths: UVB (Ultraviolet B which are medium UV wavelengths between 315 – 280 nm), VIS (the visible spectrum) and NIR (Near Infrared, which have wavelengths of 0.75–1.4 µm).
+It was acquired using the Very Large Telescope and XSHOOTER, a multi wavelength (300–2500 nm) medium resolution spectrograph.
+The J2240 spectrum shows 3 bandwidths: UVB (Ultraviolet B which are medium UV wavelengths of 315–280 nm), VIS (the visible spectrum) and NIR (Near Infrared, which have wavelengths of 0.75–1.4 μm).

 In the spectrum of J2240, the black line represents the galaxy center, integrated to within ±4.5 kpc (kilo-parsec) of the nucleus, while the blue line has been integrated over 7.6 kpc, centered on the ionized cloud.
 Note the great similarity between the two spectra.
 For visualization purposes, data has been filtered with a 0.7 nm-wide median kernel.
 Thus the actual resolution is 48 (UVB/VIS) and 12 (NIR) times higher than shown for the UVB/VIS and (NIR) channels respectively.